 My reading challenge 2021 follows the success of the 2020 reading challenge.
-While I didn’t achieve my target last year because lockdown fatigue, I still got through some books.
+While I didn’t achieve my target last year because of lockdown fatigue, I still got through some books.

 You can check out last year’s books at Reading Challenge & Goals for 2020.